John MacTavish (British Consul): Personal life

 Emily's three sisters Marianne, Bess, and Louisa Caton, entered British society and married into British nobility.
-Marianne marrying first Robert Patterson (brother of Elizabeth Patterson, the first wife of Napoleon's younger brother Jérôme Bonaparte) and second Richard Wellesley 1st Marquess Wellesley and Lord Lieutenant of Ireland (older brother of the Duke of Wellington); Bess marrying Sir George Strafford, 8th Baron Strafford of Costessey Hall in Norfolk, England; and Louisa marrying first Sir Felton Hervey-Bathurst, 1st Baronet and second Francis D'Arcy Osborne, Marquess of Carmarthen (the future 7th Duke of Leeds).
+Marianne marrying first Robert Patterson (brother of Elizabeth Patterson, the first wife of Napoleon's younger brother Jérôme Bonaparte) and second Richard Wellesley 1st Marquess Wellesley and Lord Lieutenant of Ireland (older brother of the Duke of Wellington); Bess marrying George Stafford-Jerningham, 8th Baron Stafford of Costessey Hall in Norfolk, England; and Louisa marrying first Sir Felton Hervey-Bathurst, 1st Baronet and second Francis D'Arcy Osborne, Marquess of Carmarthen (the future 7th Duke of Leeds).

 MacTavish died on June 21, 1852, at age 65.
 His widow died on January 26, 1867, at Folly Quarter and was interred with MacTavish at Green Mount Cemetery in Baltimore, Maryland.